Travel Update

 If you’re based in Europe or North America, Iceland is a convenient place to travel to.
 There are many direct flights to the capital, Reykjavík, and the journey time is shorter than you might imagine.

-This is because Iceland sits between the 2 continents, in the North Atlantic.
-It would take you between 5-6 hours to fly here from New York, or roughly 3 hours from London.
+This is because Iceland sits between the 2 continents in the North Atlantic Ocean.
+It would take you between 5–6 hours to fly here from New York, or roughly 3 hours from London.

 Don’t miss…

 The cultural delights of Reykjavík, the capital city.
-Think cool museums, a tempting foodie scene, and friendly locals – who speak English fluently, by the way.
+Think cool museums, a tempting foodie scene, and friendly locals – who speak fluent English, by the way.

-You could hike to the fresh lava fields at Fagradalsfjall volcano, not far from the capital.
-You can also explore the "icy" side to Iceland by walking on a glacier or exploring ice caves.
+You could hop aboard a boat and go on a whale-watching tour not far from the capital.
+You could also explore Iceland's "icy" side by walking on a glacier or exploring ice caves.

 If you’re feeling adventurous, you could snorkel in a fissure between two tectonic plates.
 This is just one of the many extraordinary things to do in Iceland.